Who will win the competition and why?

 Which of last year's finalists will miss the cut?

 MB: The Dragons and Bulldogs will get squeezed out.
 They remain good sides but others are better.

-DS: St George Illawarra Dragons.
+St George Illawarra Dragons.
 They will trouble plenty of sides but lack the class to sit among the top teams.